-We will be reopening for tours on Monday, July 6th!
+We are open for tours!
 There are two tours a day at 11:30 a.m. and 1:30 p.m., Monday - Saturday.
 We are selling tickets online and pre-order is required.
 All guests will be required to wear a mask and our tour guides will be wearing them too.
 The tours will be limited to 6 people to promote social distancing.

 Liberty Hall Historic Site (LHHS) serves as a learning center that engages the public in exploring the history, politics, social and cultural life of early Kentucky through the homes, gardens, documents, and artifacts of Senator John Brown and his family.